prog4biol/pfb2019/projects/projectIdeas.md

 # 3. Text-based Turn Game

 TA: Shasta
-TeamName: VI (visiually impared)
+TeamName: VI (visiually impaired)
 GitHub Repo:
 Participants:
  - Renee
  - Cody
- - Marike
+ - Mareike
  - Carla
- - Kelsy
+ - Kelsey

 Project Desc:

 A text-based turn game is a terminal-based interactive gaming style usually involving gameplay genres in the realms of escape rooms and strategy games.
 The user is typically thrust into a first-person scenario in which he/she is required to use his/her wits to survive and escape a risky scenario.
 For this project I propose writing a text-based turn game as an exercise in modular and collaborative code development.
 This project will leverage object-oriented programming to build the user’s character, monsters, and environments the user must navigate.
 The user will collect and store items and weapons, inspect their surroundings, and fight or flee from enemies in his/her attempt to escape their perilous plight.